Ha. This isn’t an article I ever thought I’d see myself writing. Nevertheless, in a moment of clarity, I’m going to put something down:

 It led me to reflect on why I made the choices I did - and more generally, what motivates anyone to perform when instructed to do so.

 Servant leadership disempowers your staff

-If you undertake to complete the same jobs you set the people beneath you, it undermines their responsibility.
+If a leader undertakes to complete the same jobs set to the people beneath them, it undermines their responsibility.
+I speak as someone from below.
 Not only this, it gives the impression of micromanaging.
 If you hire someone to perform a task, trust them to do it.
 Hold them accountable, but don’t oversee the entire process.
 The nascent stages are the critical ones - and yes, your input then is crucial.

 Servant leadership highlights ineptitude